Wellness Within

 Clematis – dreaming of the future without working in the present

-Elm – overwhelmed by the responsibility
+Elm – overwhelmed by responsibility

 Gentian – discouragement after a setback

-Gorse – hopelessness, and despair
+Gorse – hopelessness and despair

-Heather – self-centeredness, and self-concern
+Heather – talkative self-concern and being self-centred

-Holly – hatred, envy, and jealousy
+bach flower remediesHolly – hatred, envy and jealousy

 Honeysuckle – living in the past